 3. EVALUATE THE ENVIRONMENTAL IMPACT – CLIMATE CHANGE AND LAND USE

-Before you buy anything for yourself, do evaluate what is the environmental impact of the food you are consuming, is it coming or flown away from far land, does it use lots of water, does it practice unethical sourcing and farming, is it harming the natural habitat in any ways.
+Before you buy anything for yourself, do evaluate what is the environmental impact of the food you are consuming, is it coming or flown away from a far land, does it use lots of water, does it practice unethical sourcing and farming, is it harming the natural habitat in anyways.
 Ask these questions to you and then opt for the food you are eating.

 4. FOLLOW CULTURE, SEASON AND THE LOCALLY GROWN

-Socio-cultural sustainability is very important to achieve complete sustainable lifestyle.
-Supporting handmade products and buying and eating traditionally is great way to achieve ultimate sustainability.
+Socio-cultural sustainability is very important to achieve a completely sustainable lifestyle.
+Supporting handmade products and buying and eating traditionally is a great way to achieve ultimate sustainability.

 Related : BENEFITS OF HANDMADE PRODUCTS

-Following your cuisines you culture you local fruits and vegetation and eating what grows in your locality is supremely important to you.
+Following your cuisines, your culture your local fruits and vegetation and eating what grows in your locality is supremely important to you.
 Make sure the food to naturally preserve at home when it is available in the season.

 Read here : HOW TO PRESERVE FOOD AT HOME

 Filter the food according to your area and location and see what is the local general practice to eat and what is seasonal and readily available in the farmers market near you.